-You will find sewing notions at your local fabric store usually grouped in one location.
-Other sources include eBay, Amazon and online fabric stores.
+You will find sewing and fabric notions at your local fabric store, usually grouped in one location.
+Other sources include eBay, Amazon, and online fabric stores.

 Needles come in different thicknesses and serve different purposes.
 Choosing the correct needle will make all the difference when sewing tricky fabrics.
 They will prevent skipped and uneven stitches and will give a nice even tension.
 Examples of machine needles include stretch needles, leather needles, topstitching needles and universal needles that are used for general sewing.